bsmarcosj/documentation-site/content/alerts-x/api-reference/_index.md

 {
-  "title": "Reference",
+  "title": "APIs & Reference",
-  "hideGithubLink": true,
 	"pagetitle": "Reference Documentation",
   "description": "Reference Documentation",
-  "weight": 2,
   "icon": "fa-book",
+  "weight": 3,
+  "isDirectory": true,
   "alwaysopen": false
 }

 Our reference pages explain all aspects of our GraphQL schema.

 These pages are divided into the following sections: